TailinZhou/ManGO_MOO/README.md

 ## Benchmark Installation

-For a stable installation and usage, we follow Off-MOO benchmark to use a machine with ``CUDA version 11.7`` or higher.
+For a stable installation and usage, we follow the Off-MOO benchmark to use a machine with ``CUDA version 11.7`` or higher.

 In order to run the  [Off-MOO](https://github.com/lamda-bbo/offline-moo) benchmark, following LaMBO ([Paper](https://arxiv.org/abs/2203.12742), [Code](https://github.com/samuelstanton/lambo)), you may first download [FoldX](https://foldxsuite.crg.eu/academic-license-info) Emulator.

 [FoldX](https://foldxsuite.crg.eu/academic-license-info) is available under a free academic license.
-After creating an account you will be emailed a link to download the FoldX executable and supporting assets.
+After creating an account, you will be emailed a link to download the FoldX executable and supporting assets.
 Copy the contents of the downloaded archive to ``~/foldx``.
 You may also need to rename the FoldX executable (e.g. ``mv -v ~/foldx/foldx_20221231 ~/foldx/foldx``).
 <!--
 After installing FoldX, generate an instance ``proxy_rfp_problem.pkl`` of RFP task by running
 ```shell